piotr-sawicki/piotr-sawicki/README.md

 # Applied AI for Engineering

-Senior Software Engineer & PhD in AI with 10+ years of experience in aerospace and engineering software.
+Senior Software Engineer & PhD in AI with 10+ years in aerospace and engineering software.

 ## 🔭 Currently working on